cedricdroogmans/Dancing_Apart/README.md

 # Dancing_Apart

+Dancing_Apart is a project of IaaC, Institute for Advanced Architecture of Catalonia, developed at Master in Robotics and Advanced Construction in 2019-2020
-This project was developed by Cedric Droogmans, Luis Jayme Buerba, Elena Jaramazovic and Lorenzo Masini for the Hardware course during the master in robotics and advanced construction 19/20 at IaaC.
-The teaching faculty was Angel Muñoz and Agustina Palazzo.
+Students: Cedric Droogmans, Luis Jayme Buerba, Elena Jaramazovic and Lorenzo Masini
+Faculty: Angel Muñoz and Agustina Palazzo

 # Concept